Leeds

 • Gaping Goose 41 Selby Road Garforth LS25 1LR Telephone(0113) 286 2127

 Busy three-roomed local with some of the interior decor dating from the 1930s with Art Deco features on the windows and doors.
+There is a tap room, lounge and the Tudor room.
 Quiz night on Tuesdays.
+Check social media for other events.

 • Leeds